Skip to main content

 Mission accomplished!

-Wonderful, we've got our message type defined.
-So let's go ahead define message of the final level that we've been missing so far.
+Wonderful, we've got our warning message type defined.
+So let's go ahead define a message of the final level that we've been missing so far.